Sensor Integration

 - Status: Online/offline, software version, uptime

-- Health: CPU, memory, disk usage, BLE radio status
+- Health: CPU, memory, disk usage, CPU temperature, BLE radio status

 Device Health Alerts